 Some beautiful areas to visit are the gardens right near the entrance, the grand staircases, and of course the famous terrace looking out into Mexico City.
 Plan to spend an hour or more if you are interested in historic artifacts and paintings.
 I love that the castle is so affordable and not crowded in comparison to castles I’ve visited in Europe.

 #5 – Take a Free Walking Tour

-We are not big history bluffs but taking a walking tour really expands your horizon.
-There are a few free walking tour companies to choose from and I signed up with Strawberry Tours as it worked the best for our timing.
+I’m not a big history bluff but taking a walking tour really expands your horizon.
+There are a few free walking tour companies to choose from and I signed up with Strawberry Tours as it worked the best for my timing.
 It was really easy to find the group at the Benito Juarez Monument in Alameda Park.
 We didn’t actually walk very far but was able to learn about many of the important structures within Centro Historico.

 The most interesting fact I learned was about the monuments around Mexico City featuring famous soldiers on horses.
 If one of the horse’s front leg is curled, that means they died from betrayal.
 If both legs are up, that means they died in a fights.
 But if both legs are grounded, it means they died from natural causes.
 Apparently 80% of the monuments show that the person died due to betrayal.
 These are some fun facts I would have never known!
 I did a walking tour in Berlin as well and it taught me so many interesting facts about the history and architecture.

 #6 – Eat at least One Taco a Day